francois-rd/coma/docs/source/tutorials/command.rst

       ``(SHARED, additional_hook) != (additional_hook, SHARED)``.

-Let's see how a few hooks can easily add functionality into a command beyond ``coma``'s defaults.
+Let's see how a few hooks can easily extend a command's functionality beyond ``coma``'s defaults.
 In this example, we define a ``parser_hook`` that adds a new ``--dry-run`` flag to the command line, as well as a ``pre_run_hook`` that exits the program early (before the command is actually executed) if that flag is given on the command line: